Andrefferrari/prediction-of-dengue-cases-machine-learning/README.md

 RMSE: 493
 R²: 54%

 The best model was Long Short-Term Memory with a more accurate MAE and best Coefficient of Determination, a sattisfatory result for the target feature.
-The dataset has proven to be smaller than desirable and therefore had difficulties of overfitting and generalization, more variables as a bigger sample could improve the models predictions.
+The dataset has proven to be smaller than desirable and therefore had difficulties of overfitting and generalization, more variables and a bigger sample could improve the models predictions.